 ✓ literary and structural devices.

-By clicking into each item, students are provided with narrated explanations of these key aspects of Jekyll and Hyde.
+By clicking into each item, students are provided with narrated explanations of these key aspects of Jekyll & Hyde.
 Each item is also linked to an important quotation from the novella to help students build their backlog of critical textual evidence.
 This ensures students have a solid knowledge base of the chapter’s salient ideas, before exploring them head-on.

 3. Key excerpts